CalebBell/fluids/docs/developers.rst

 * Works with CPython.
 * Pretty good at generating SIMD instructions.
 * Fast.
 Gets all the benefits that LLVM gets.
 This means if you include a line of code that does nothing in your function, it probably won't run once compiled with numba.
+* When a complete set of code is wrapped by Numba, it can be multithreaded easily.

 The main cons of Numba are:

-* Doesn't come close to supporting all of Python.
+* It doesn't come close to supporting all of Python.
 This really hurts on things like dictionary lookups or functions that return dictionaries.
-* Not available on many platforms, used to require Anaconda.
+* It is not available on many platforms, used to require Anaconda.
 * Some code can be really, really slow to compile today.
 Compiling `fluids` with numba takes ~3 minutes today, after some optimizations.
-Caching of functions that take functions as arguments is not yet supported.
+Caching of functions that take functions as arguments is not yet supported, nor are jitclasses.
 * Can be a pain to work with.

 Quite a few compromises in the library were made to add Numba compatibility and in cases to make Numba even more performant: